ghostfreeman/volcanolairwebsigh/content/policy/discord-code-of-conduct.md

 Respectful behavior includes but is not limited to:

 * Be considerate, kind, constructive, and helpful.
-* Avoid demeaning, discriminatory, harassing, hateful, or physically threatening behavior, speech, and imagery.
+* Avoiding demeaning, discriminatory, harassing, hateful, or physically threatening behavior, speech, and imagery.
-* Avoid imagery, language, and behavior that may be seen as excessively graphic, violent, sexist, racist, hate speech, promoting fascism or fascist ideologies, homophobic, or transphobic.
+* Avoiding imagery, language, and behavior that may be seen as graphic, violent, sexist, racist, hate speech, promoting fascism or fascist ideologies, homophobic, or transphobic.
 * Avoid behavior that may be seen as encroaching on one’s privacy or agency, e.g. stalking.
 * Respecting or exercising due regard for the feelings, wishes, rights, and traditions of others.
+* Arguing on ideas and topics, not people.

+Disrespectful behavior includes but is not limited to:

+* Verbal harassment in any form of community members.
+* Written harassment including on any electronic media or communication channel.
+* Deliberate intimidation, stalking, or following.
+* Violent threats or language directed against another person.
+* Sexual language and imagery in any communication channel.
+* Harassing photography or recording.
+* Racist, homophobic, or transphobic speech or ideals.
+* Promoting fascist speech or ideals (with the exception to inform, educate, or entertain; this distinction shall be made by the Moderation Team).
+* Defaming individuals based on a previous or unacknowledged name or gender, aka "deadnaming."
-* Not intentionally disclosing personally identifying information on another user without their consent, aka "doxing."
+* Intentionally disclosing personally identifying information on another user without their consent, aka "doxing."
-* Arguing on ideas and topics, not people; using your best judgement to keep these discussions friendly and not with the intent to inflame or offend.
+* Sustained disruption of voice chats, video chats, talks or other events.
+* Unwelcome sexual attention or advances.
+* Advocating for, or encouraging, any of the above behavior.

+**Members asked to stop any inappropriate behavior are expected to comply immediately.**

 If you're unclear if a communication, action, or behavior is respectful, ask someone instead of assuming.
 No, really.
 Just ask the Moderators and Administrators (henceforth the “**moderation team**") publicly or privately.
 We'd rather hear from you than hear about something you said or did after the fact, and we are here to help.

 Don't be a bystander, be a leader.
 Role model respectful behavior, but also help to address disrespect when you see it within your community.

-**The Bottom Line**: Disrespectful behavior outside this community by active members may be considered a violation of this code of conduct at the moderation teams’ discretion.
+**The Bottom Line**: We believe in [being excellent to each other](https://youtu.be/S67sDHdhpio?t=79) above all things.
+We encourage everyone to be respectful and mindful, and to have fun in the community.
+Disrespectful behavior by active members may be considered a violation of this code of conduct at the moderation teams’ discretion.

 ## Privacy